apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

     - `defensive` (default): Produces non-conflicting Swift identifiers for any OpenAPI identifiers.
 Check out [SOAR-0001](https://swiftpackageindex.com/apple/swift-openapi-generator/documentation/swift-openapi-generator/soar-0001) for details.
     - `idiomatic`: Produces more idiomatic Swift identifiers for OpenAPI identifiers.
 Might produce name conflicts (in that case, switch back to `defensive`).
 Check out [SOAR-0013](https://swiftpackageindex.com/apple/swift-openapi-generator/documentation/swift-openapi-generator/soar-0013) for details.
 - `nameOverrides` (optional): a string to string dictionary.
 Allows customizing how individual OpenAPI identifiers get converted to Swift identifiers.
+- `typeOverrides` (optional): Allows replacing a generated type with a custom type.
+    - `schemas` (optional): a string to string dictionary.
+The key is the name of the schema, the last component of `#/components/schemas/Foo` (here, `Foo`).
+The value is the custom type name, such as `CustomFoo`.
+Check out details in [SOAR-0014](https://swiftpackageindex.com/apple/swift-openapi-generator/documentation/swift-openapi-generator/soar-0014).
 - `featureFlags` (optional): array of strings.
 Each string must be a valid feature flag to enable.
 For a list of currently supported feature flags, check out [FeatureFlags.swift](https://github.com/apple/swift-openapi-generator/blob/main/Sources/_OpenAPIGeneratorCore/FeatureFlags.swift).

 ### Example config files